 All submissions are reviewed for compliance with the requirements described in the General Prospectus.
 Entries are reviewed after all paintings have been received and before the juror begins his/her evaluation.
 Works which do not comply are rejected.
 Decisions on compliance are final.
 Artists will be notified by phone if their work is not accepted.

-The juror selects an appropriate number of pieces for the show based on the size of the gallery.
-The juror selects the award recipients.
+The juror selects an appropriate number of pieces for the show based on the size of the gallery and the juror selects the award recipients.

 Please inspect your paintings carefully prior to submission.